CSolution Project Structure

 Automatic Linker Script generation

-The automatic Linker Script generation uses a Linker Script template and generates a <regions>.h file based on information of the software packs using the:
+The automatic Linker Script generation uses a Linker Script template and generates a <regions>.h file based on information from the software packs using the:

 Both files, the Linker Script template and the <regions>.h are located in the RTE directory path \RTE\Device\<device>.
 The <regions>.h file name is extended with: